mautic/mautic/README.md

 ## Contribution

-Create pull requests and we will review it soon as possible.
+Create Pull Requests and we will review them soon as possible.

 ## Dependencies